PacificBiosciences/ccs/docs/faq/mode-heteroduplex-filtering.md

 What is heteroduplex splitting?
 Starting with _ccs_ v6.3.0, there is an algorithm to detect heteroduplexes during the circular consensus process called hd-finder (`--hd-finder` flag).
 Substitutions and large insertions (>20bp) with a significant strand bias are detected at the sub-read level.
 Subreads are aligned to the draft, and a pileup is generated.
 Divergent substitution sites are identified, and fisher’s exact test is used to determine if a substitution has strand bias.
 ZMWs labeled as heteroduplex are split, on-the-fly, into single-stranded CCS reads.
 As a consequence, _ccs_ distinguish between double-stranded (DS) and single-stranded (DS) ZMWs and their consensus reads.
 Implications:

+ * Heteroduplex splitting is non-reversible
  * The BAM output file will have three read groups instead of one
  * Summary logs report double-strand and single-strand metrics
  * `ccs_reports.txt` file contains two columns, double-strand and single-strand reads
+ •	`--by-strand` and `–hd-finder` are non-equivalent, results can differ for the same ZMW

 ### Additional read groups in BAM
 The BAM file contains two different kinds of reads, single-strand and double-strand reads.
 Single-strand reads follow the by-strand scheme with `/fwd` and `/rev` name suffixes and _ccs_ generates up to two single-strand reads per ZMW.
-Double-strand reads have no special distinguishment.
+Double-strand reads have no special distinguishing factor.
 Each of the three types of stranded reads have their own read groups.
 Single-stranded reads have an additional field in the `DS` tag of the read group.
 Simplified example